RossAscends/STMP/README.md

 - Drag-sort list to set User Turn Order for AI chatting?
 - Move API parameter creation fully into the server
 - Allow API key/Authentication information to be set via the UI.
+- Ability to rename or delete past chats.

 ### Low-priority but Nice-to-have Features